 I chose to position mine with 50mm gap at the back and 50mm gap at the front.
 Note, some leave themselves a slightly bigger gap at the back to allow for tiling.
 I didn’t get hung up on this because I knew about 7mm would only be needed later for tiles and adhesive and I’m not going to be picky over that.

-TIPS BEFORE CUTTING YOUR WORKTOP
+TIPS BEFORE CUTTING YOUR WORKTOP TO FIT A KITCHEN SINK

 Before you even start masking tape your worktop, it’s imperative to work out where the bowl will sit.
 For example, you don’t want to cut hole that clashes with a kitchen base unit wall.
 Otherwise it won’t be pretty, you’d have to cut a large chunk of the unit wall, making it less structurally sound and then you need room for your plumbing.